Defend free speech and individual liberty online.

 $2.2 million

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-On Monday, the Paris Commercial Court fined €2 million ($2.2 million) for anti-competitive policies in its app store.
+On Monday, the Paris Commercial Court fined Google €2 million ($2.2 million) for anti-competitive policies in its app store.

-In 2018, both Google and were taken to court by 's Ministry of Finance for abusing app developers who have listed apps in the Play Store and App Store.
+In 2018, both Google and Apple were taken to court by France’s Ministry of Finance for abusing app developers who have listed apps in the Play Store and App Store.
 The ministry accused Google of a “significant imbalance in the rights and obligations” of developers, citing that Google could end or change contracts unilaterally.

 Aside from the fine, the court ordered Google to change at least seven clauses in its contracts with developers dating as far back as 2015, including the 30% commission on earnings made by developers.